What is XFP?

 Adj GP (Adjusted Games Played) accounts for partial games due to injury or rest.
 Take for example a situation that's common in the NFL: a QB only plays one quarter in a meaningless week 18 game, or a receiver gets benched for bad behavior halfway through a game.
 If trying to get a gauge on their true fantasy value over the course of the season, and their true usage over the course of a season, only considering "active" status isn't the best way to capture it.
 By only considering quarters where the player played at least 1 snap, we can cut through some of the noise of raw game counts.
 Why do we do it?
 Well, the proof is in the pudding: XFP and FP per Adj Game has better predictive power than XFP and FP by the raw game totals (+0.7% overall).
 Across the site, anywhere you see GP — know it's a better reflection of reality.

-- Identifying Regression Candidates: Players with very high OEX% relative to their career averages (actual > expected) may regress downward; those with very low OEX% may bounce back.
+• Identifying Regression Candidates: Players with very high OEX% relative to their career averages (actual > expected) may regress downward; those with very low OEX% may bounce back.
+XFP tells you what their role is worth — OEX% tells you how much of the outcome was earned vs. lucky.

-- Evaluating Role Changes: When a player leaves a team, we can see exactly how much opportunity is up for grabs.
+• Evaluating Role Changes: When a player leaves a team, XFP shows exactly how much opportunity is up for grabs.
+The new player inherits the XFP, not the OEX%.

-- Avoiding Box Score Traps: For instance: A player's target count alone doesn't tell you if those targets were downfield throws or dump-offs.
-XFP properly quantifies the target value.
+• Avoiding Box Score Traps: A player's target count alone doesn't tell you if those targets were downfield throws or dump-offs.
+XFP properly quantifies the target value, and OEX% tells you whether the player's production was sustainable.

 Model Architecture